 The shimmer can be likened to specks of sporadic gold dust gleaming on the skin.
 I had to apply several pumps to get the gorgeous glowing effect that Ta’s models were sporting at the press preview and all over Instagram.

-Best Smell: Fenty Beauty by Rihanna Body Lava
+Best Smell: Fenty Beauty Body Lava

 I get a hint of lightly toasted coconut chips, and I love it.

-The almost identical response from 4 people who tried on Rih-Rih’s Body Lava was, “Oooooh it’s so pretty—wait, why is it so sticky?”
+The almost identical response from four people who tried on Rih-Rih’s Body Lava was, “Oooooh it’s so pretty—wait, why is it so sticky?”
 I couldn’t imagine the sand nightmare that would ensue from wearing this to the beach.